FREQUENTLY ASKED QUESTIONS

 How did Parkland Hills Village become Parkland Village?

 After incorporation, the Board decided for a number of reasons that the area covered by the organization did not have a sufficient population from which to draw both people needing services and volunteers to provide those services.
 It made a great deal of sense to expand to include the entire census tract, which runs roughly from San Mateo to Carlisle and from Zuni to Gibson.
 However, half of this expanded area was not in the Parkland Hills neighborhood, but rather in a part of the Southeast Heights neighborhood (and historically also referred to as Parkland Hills).
 Parkland (by itself) was chosen as a simpler representation of both neighborhoods, particularly with Parkland Circle as the core unifying street in the western part of the expanded area.
+More recently, we have decided to expand the service area to include all of the Southeast Heights neighborhood (except for the part that appears to overlap with Nob Hill), and we have retained the area north of Gibson that includes base housing (it used to be part of Southeast Heights but no longer is) and have included the residential area between Gibson and the Puerto del Sol Golf Course.
+Check here for a map and description of the service area.

 How does one get to be a member?